 Creating quality content is one of the most effective ways of marketing your business to your target audience.
 Compelling content should be entertaining, challenging, exciting, and valuable.

 And if you’re wondering what the hype is all about, just know that your competitors are utilizing the power of effective content marketing to reach their goals.

-Plus, search engines love quality, engaging, helpful content.
+Plus, search engines love quality, engaging, and helpful content.
 They will reward you by ranking your webpages higher on their search results which will, in turn, get you substantial, high-quality organic traffic.

-However, before we dive into how to create ridiculously compelling content your customers will love; let’s first answer the question; what is content.
+However, before we dive into how to create ridiculously compelling content your customers will love, let’s first answer the question; what is content.

 What is Content?

 Content – in web marketing – refers to a piece of information that is accessible electronically.
 As a rule, good content should be interesting, entertaining, challenging, and worthwhile.
 (Source)